juliangruber/authoritee/README.md

 ### Model#onRel(key, cb)

-Executes `cb` whenever a node tries to change the value stored at `key` with the following arguments:
+A convenience wrapper around `Model#onAbs(key, cb)`

+The following arguments are passed:

 * the calculate change of value, supporting numbers and numbers in objects
 * the time in miliseconds that passed since the last valid update

-The `change` object/number that `cb` returns will be applied on the curent `value`.
+The `change` object/number that `cb` returns will be applied to the curent `value`.

 If no listeners are registered for changes to `key`, all changes are accepted.

 ### Model#on('update', function (key, value, source))

-Executes `cb` whenever the value stored at `key` changes.
+see dominictarr/scuttlebutt's README.

 ### Model#createStream()

 create a duplex stream for replicating with other scuttlebutt / authoritee nodes

+see dominictarr/scuttlebutt's README.

 ## Installation